joshWyatt/reqchoir/README.md

 #reqchoir

-Create new JavaScript files with all your requires required
+Create new JavaScript files with all your requires required.

+####How to use / build

 For this README you'll learn how to make reqchoir.
 Then you will know how to use it.